What are the tasks of a data protection officer?

 However, this does not mean that the data protection officer has to take care of all operational data protection independently.
 They are entitled to delegate tasks and monitor compliance with data protection regulations.
 The decisive factor is that they assume responsibility for compliance with data protection regulations.

 The data protection officer does not have to be an employee of the company.
 It is possible to appoint both an internal company data protection officer and an external data protection officer from an expert service provider.
-The tasks of external data protection officers under the GDPR and BDSG do not differ.
+The tasks of external data protection officers according to GDPR and BDSG do not differ.

 What exactly the tasks of a (company) data protection officer entail is defined in more detail in Art.
 39 GDPR: